kerens91/FlyingSheepsServerApp/README.md

 This project constitutes the server[^1] side of a card game application for android devices.

+A short demo video of the app can be found [here](https://www.youtube.com/watch?v=8EYMkJhCYwQ&ab_channel=KerenSolomon).

 Flying Sheep is an adventure card game where you can play against other players in real time, you can attack other players, collect points and take cards from the deck - hope you get lucky and do not draw an attack card.